 #7: It’s better to bet on more numbers

 Roulette players love to spread their chips around the board and cover large sections of the wheel.
+The Bond Roulette Strategy for example, involves betting on two thirds of the entire table!
 Some may believe they are improving their chances of winning, and in literal terms, they are more likely to hit a winning number.
 But every bet is still exposed to the house edge, and you end up betting more at lower roulette odds.

 Some players use a hedging strategy to guarantee some sort of return even if they miss their main target numbers.
 If I bet on a range of red numbers and place a hedge on black, I can guarantee that in most cases, I at least get my money back.